scale-it/sigmadao/dapp/README.md

 Make sure you are in /dapp directory of this project before executing below steps.

-Start the development server on http://localhost:4000 configured for private-net.
+Start the backend server on http://localhost:4000 configured for private-net.

 ```bash
 yarn server:privatenet